 CoHousing can be a better way to live for many people.

 With higher density comes reduced cost to residents.
 Sharing the cost of shared facilities allows improved quality and quantity of shared facilities.
-Everyone could have a kitchenette, or none, but share a large well-equipped commercial kitchen, at a lower overall cost than giving every unit its own full-size private kitchen.
+Everyone could have a kitchenette, or none, but share a large, well-equipped, even commercial kitchen, at a lower overall cost than giving every unit its own full-size private kitchen.
 Instead of multiplying single-family playspaces for zero or 1.8 children per isolated family, a shared playground costs less overall and enables shared childcare for parents and playmates for the children.
 The benefits of sharing are obvious, compelling, and general.

 This site is intended to be a virtual space for advocacy, shared learning, networking for tenant/resident groups and owner/investor groups, mutual support, and useful information for renters and landlords interested in the cohousing subtype of multifamily residential property.